-There is no doubt this is the most popular food in Ghana, it is simply cooked rice and beans, waakye originated from the Northern part of Ghana, Waakye is a Hausa word meaning Beans and this food is mainly beans oriented.
-It is generally one of the best and most eaten staple street food in Ghana.
-One can get Waakye at anytime in the streets of Ghana.
-It’s made up of beans ,rice and a medicinal plant (sorghum leaf sheaths) which makes most waakye red in color and this famous and popular Ghanaian delicacy can be eaten with spaghetti, gari, egg, fish, meat, avocado, kalewele and salad, it is also one of the popular food widely eaten in all the 16 regions/province of Ghana.
+Waakye holds the number one spot on the ten most popular foods in Ghana list.
+It originated from the Northern part of Ghana.
+Waakye is a Hausa word meaning Beans and the dish consists mostly of beans.
+It is generally one of the staple street foods in Ghana.
+One can get Waakye at any time in the streets of Ghana.
+It’s made from beans, rice, and a medicinal plant (sorghum leaf sheaths) which makes most waakye red in color.
+This famous and popular Ghanaian delicacy can be eaten with spaghetti, gari, eggs, fish, meat, avocados, kalewele, and salad, it is eaten in all 16 regions of Ghana.

 2.SPICED MILLET/CORN PORRIDGE OR HAUSA KOKOO

-Another popular food across Africa, though it is widely claim by Ghana and Nigeria to be the originators but as the name implies this one-pot dish is typically originated from the Sene-Gambian region or the Wollof people.
-Jollof rice is basically from the Jollof Empire, and according to other sources, jollof migrated from the Mali Empire, this means it is one of the oldest staple African dish.
-However, Ghana’s Jollof rice is the most sort after right now because of it’s concoction, it has also been a serious debate on various platforms both locally and internationally as to which country’s jollof rice is the best, whether Ghana or Nigeria, such notable platforms to highlight this jollof shows include the Jollof Festival in Washington DC and other various competitions organized by some food processing companies.
-Jollof is normally prepared by concocting a spicy stew with fish or meat, after you dip in the rice and stir to mix properly and leave it to cook, some major ingredients are rice ,cooking oil , pepper, tomatoes, onions, fish, meat and other preferred spices, it is mostly served during marriage ceremony or wedding, birthday, party or big occasions.
+Another popular food across Africa, though it is widely claim by Ghana and Nigeria to be the originators but as the name implies, this one-pot dish originated from the Sene-Gambian region or the Wollof people.
+Jollof rice is derived from the Jollof Empire, and according to reparable sources, this dish migrated from the Mali Empire.
+It is one of the oldest staple African dishes.
+Ghana’s Jollof rice is the most sort after because of its ingredients.
+It has become a serious debate recently on various platforms both locally and internationally, as to which countries has the best Jollof rice.
+Jollof rice competitions include the Jollof Festival in Washington DC and other numerous competitions organized by well-known food processing brands or companies.
+Jollof is normally prepared by first preparing a spicy stew with fish or meat, afterwards pour in rice and stir to mix properly.
+Leave it to cook for approximately 45 minutes to an hour.
+Ingredients include rice, cooking oil, pepper/chili, tomatoes, onion, fish, meat, and spices.
+Jollof is served during marriage ceremonies, weddings, funeral, birthday parties, and during religious festivals.

 5.ACCRA KENKEY/NKRAN DOKONO